Zhami/ordination/README.md

 # Oridination

-Mechanisms to organize and regulate the flow of execution.
+Organize and regulate the flow of execution.

 ## NOTE